shumichenko/log-to-parameters-transformator/README.md

 ## Log output transformator utility

 This utility saves your time by transforming array-like log output into parameters string.
-It is useful for developers and testers who need to insert parameters manually in API testing tools.
+It is useful for developers and testers who need to insert parameters manually in API testing tools everytime.

 ### Supported output types:
 * GET PARAMETERS URL STRING